schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Livid Template

-A electrical equipment assembler begs at a engrossing family room.
+A electrical equipment assembler begs at an engrossing family room.

 ## Spoiler